 2.1.2.
 Synthetic Data for Bias Mitigation:

-To counteract above mentioned biases, synthetic data generation has emerged as a promising solution (Peña et al., 2023),(Frazzetto, 2025).
+To counteract the aforementioned biases in training data, synthetic data generation has emerged as a promising solution (Peña et al., 2023),(Frazzetto, 2025).
 The synthetic data are designed to vary along critical demographic dimensions while preserving semantic and professional coherence.
 Proxy terms themselves are not inherently biased; however, their strong associations with protected attributes make them crucial for evaluating model bias.
 This is consistent with recent research that leverages counterfactual generation to assess and reduce biased model behavior (Kumar et al., 2023).